pulp-platform/pulp-sdk/README.md

 For that first update the sources:

     $ git pull
-    $ git submodule update
-    $ plpbuild --p sdk checkout

-Download the new dependencies:

-    $ plpbuild --p sdk deps

-Then rebuild everything, including a command to clean the SDK, as some modules do not work well with incremental compilation:
+Then redo all the commands, including a command to clean the SDK, as some modules do not work well with incremental compilation:

-    $ plpbuild --p sdk clean build --stdout
+    $ make deps clean all env

 After these steps, the new SDK is ready to be used.